oppia/oppia-web-developer-docs/Webpack.md

 ### webpack.terser.config.ts

-This config was written so that it can be used in the e2e tests run on Circle CI.
+This config was originally written so that it can be used in the e2e tests run on Circle CI.
 You can refer to this [discussion](https://discuss.circleci.com/t/build-fails-with-error-spawn-enomem/30537/10) on why it was needed.
 This basically disables the parallelism in the terser config.